emanuelegiona/ns3-ext-process/manual/3-usage.md

     2. Any number of additional arguments; see discussion above for attribute `CliArgs` (_optional_)

-- Socket connectivity as a client (`ExternalProcess` acts as server)
+- Socket connectivity as a client (when `ExternalProcess` acts as server, see discussion above around attribute `TcpRole`; reversed roles are supported as well)

     - The TCP socket should be opened at the beginning of execution and kept alive throughout the process lifetime